 Our Energy Strategy for the South East

-Our Energy Strategy recognise the aspirations of BEIS (Department for Business, Energy, Energy & Industrial Strategy) delivering solutions that will take the UK on a journey to providing local energy provision shifting the country to a low carbon economy.
+Our Energy Strategy recognises the aspirations of the Department for Business, Energy, Energy & Industrial Strategy (BEIS) delivering solutions that will take the UK on a journey to providing local energy provision shifting the country to a low carbon economy.

 Setting down a clear vision for energy provision: